Justine Howe

 216.368.0179

-Justine Howe specializes in contemporary Islam with an ethnographic focus on Muslim communities in the United States.
-Professor Howe joined the Department of Religious Studies in 2013.
+Justine Howe is Associate Professor of Religious Studies and the Faculty Director of the Flora Stone Mather Center for Women.
+Professor Howe specializes in contemporary Islam with an ethnographic focus on Muslim communities in the United States.
+Professor Howe joined the Department of Religious Studies in Fall 2013 and is a core faculty member in the Women’s and Gender Studies Program at CWRU.
 She holds a PhD in Religious Studies from Northwestern University and an MA in Anthropology and Sociology of Religion from the University of Chicago Divinity School.